Evidence Level

 Long-COVID patients with VCD.

 B12 supplementation modulated peripheral blood biomarkers.
-CRITICAL CAVEAT: observational/cohort design, not RCT.
+Critical caveat: observational/cohort design, not clinical trial.
 Long-COVID is heterogeneous; supplement claims for long-COVID should be tempered.

 8